b0bd/rail-activemq/README.md

 ```
 # National Rail Enquiries Subscriber

-To subscribe to the National Rail Darwin feeds, first create an account at [National Rail Enquiries](https://datafeeds.nationalrail.co.uk).
+To subscribe to the National Rail feeds, first create an account at [National Rail Enquiries](https://opendata.nationalrail.co.uk).

-To configure the subscriber, set the environment variable `NATIONALRAIL_QUEUE` to the queue name shown on the the Real Time Feed section on the My Feeds tab.

-This will create a local topic `nationalrail` in ActiveMQ that will bridge the remote queue.
-Note that if you have existing code that connects to datafeeds.nationalrail.co.uk you will need to modify the code to subscribe to the nationalrail topic instead of a queue.

-More information on the National Rail Darwin feeds is available at [Open Rail Data Feeds - NRE Feeds](http://nrodwiki.rockshore.net/index.php/About_the_NRE_Feeds)
+More information on the National Rail Darwin feeds is available at [Open Rail Data Feeds - NRE Feeds](https://wiki.openraildata.com/index.php?title=About_the_National_Rail_Feeds)

+## Darwin
+To configure the Darwin subscriber, set the environment variables `DARWIN_USERNAME` and `DARWIN_PASSWORD` to the information
+showing for Darwin Topic information shown on the "My Feeds" tab.

+To select the topics to bridge from Darwin, set the the environment variable `DARWIN_TOPICS` to a comma seperated list of the
+required topics.

+As a shortcut, setting `DARWIN_TOPICS=ALL` is equivalent to setting `DARWIN_TOPICS="darwin.pushport-v16,darwin.status"`

+## Knowledgebase Real Time
+To configure the Knowledgebase subscriber, set the environment variables `NR_KB_USERNAME` and `NR_KB_PASSWORD` to the
+information showing for Knowledgebase Topic information shown on the "My Feeds" tab.

+To select the topics to bridge from Knowledgebase, set the the environment variable `NR_KB_TOPICS` to a comma seperated list of the required topics.

+As a shortcut, setting `NR_KB_TOPICS=ALL` is equivalent to setting `NR_KB_TOPICS="kb.incidents"`

 # Network Rail Subscriber